sanyiw31/HttpInvokerIdeaPlugin/README.md

 2. The parameters are automatically parsed to assemble the Json data structure.
 3. Support to extract cookie information under Google Chrome for interface login authentication.

+## Changelog

+### November 11, 2022

+- The new name attribute is added to the domain configuration: you can replace the domain by setting a more recognizable name.
+In the calling window, the original domian selection box is changed to the name selection box.
+When the name is not configured, the domian is used.
+- Add the specified cookie database file path configuration: some user cookie database files are not in the default path of Chrome, you can find the file and configure the specified path by yourself

 ## Operating requirements

 IDEA version must be greater than or equal to 2018.3.6